dartmouth-cs52/dartmouth-cs52.github.io/lectures/07_react2/index_slides.md

 ???
 * this is all to say that 2 way data binding
 * is like globals and sideffects. shit can get messed up
-* so drink the koolaid that is react and know that the river of data is clean